Add Auth Endpoints

 • Session Endpoint

-You'll create a dedicated file for these authentication endpoints (e.g., /Endpoints/AuthEndpoints.cs) to keep your auth logic organized and separate from your other application routes.
+Create a dedicated file for these endpoints, such as /Endpoints/AuthEndpoints.cs, to keep your authentication logic separate from your other application routes.

 Login Endpoint

-The Login Endpoint initiates login requests to Wristband.
-It constructs the authorization request and redirects the user to Wristband's Authorize Endpoint.
-From there, the user is directed to Wristband's hosted login page to complete the login process.
+The Login Endpoint starts the authentication flow.
+It uses the Wristband SDK to build an authorization request and redirects the user to Wristband's Authorize Endpoint.
+Wristband then redirects the user to the hosted login page for authentication.

 // AuthEndpoints.cs